 From the reference(s) in OCGA, check the published laws to determine the Act number and Bill number.
 The published (or session) laws are available at the Georgia Archives, many libraries, and most Georgia courthouses.

-Once you have the bill number and year, you can check the Engrossed Bill (Record Group 37-1-1).
+Once you have the bill number and year, you can check the bill in House and Senate Bills and Resolutions (Record Group 37-1-1).
 This file may contain various versions and amendments, and sometimes handwritten notes.
-Engrossed bills are available at the Georgia Archives through 2006.
+Engrossed bills are available at the Georgia Archives through 2016.

 Once you have determined the year and Act and/or Bill number, check the House and Senate Journals for all references to the legislation.
 It is highly unlikely you will find legislative intent stated, but you will find the name(s) of the committee(s) to which the bill was referred; and, on rare instances, you may find a report of the committee.
 House and Senate Journals are available at the Georgia Archives, many libraries, and most Georgia courthouses.